jteutenberg/downpore/README.md

 * `back_adapters` fasta containing adapters found at the end of reads
 * `k` the size of k-mers to use in matching
 * `middle_threshold` percentage identity to match an internal adapter
-* `absolute_threshold` number of bases to also match an internal adapter
 * `discard_middle` whether or not to keep the splits resulting from an internal match
 * `check_reads` number of reads to consider when determining adapters present in the data
 * `adapter_threshold` the identity to match an adapter when performing check_reads